autonity/docs.autonity.org/reference/api/liquid-newton/index.md

 ## claimTreasuryATN

-Computes the total rewards owed to the validator treasury from commission charged on [delegated](/glossary/#delegated) stake, and sends the appropriate amount of auton to the validator's  `treasury` account.
+Sends to the treasury the ATN rewards accrued by the validator via the commission charged on [delegated](/glossary/#delegated) stake.

 Constraint checks are applied: